Search This Blog

 Calaguas, Panorama view at Sitio Tanaga

 The best time to visit Calaguas is during weekdays.
 Weekends can be very crowded and a two-day stay is not enough.
 Aside from the beautiful beach, you can also go island hopping.
 The trip to Balabag Malaki was amazing.
-Once you climbed the top of the hill, you have a breathtaking view that is reminiscent of Batanes.
+Once you climb the top of the hill, you have a breathtaking view that is reminiscent of Batanes.
 The snorkeling in Pinakpakan beach is middling and I suggest you skip it unless your tour guide will bring you to a better site.

 To make things brief, here are the bad and good things about visiting Calaguas.